-You feel God is calling you to something, you just wish you knew what that something is.
+You feel God is calling you to something, you just wish you knew what that something was.
 How do you know if a role in ministry or missions is part of His plan for your life?

 God’s desire for us leaps from the pages of Scripture when He invites all people to come and worship Him and to be involved in His great plan of redemption in this world.
-He calls us to absolute faith, and a servant-like obedience to Him – for the joy set before us.
+He calls us to absolute faith and a servant-like obedience to Him – for the joy set before us.
 Obeying seems straightforward enough, but understanding how best to obey can be a challenge.

 God’s Ministry Call